 |Stratford Point, CT|

-Description: There was no gathering storm in the October night air in 1871 as the steamer, Elm City, passed by the Stratford Point Lighthouse.
+Description: There was no gathering storm in the October night air in 1871 as the steamer Elm City passed Stratford Point Lighthouse.
 No apparent reason why the light burned unusually dim, but even still, the captain was grateful for that small light warning of the shifting sand bars and strong currents formed where the Housatonic River meets Long Island Sound.

 There was a light at Stratford Point long before a formal lighthouse was built.
-Tradition holds that in the beginning, a bonfire was lit at the point when a boat was expected on a foggy night.
-Later, wood was kept burning in an iron basket attached to a pole.
-Finally, in 1821, four acres of land were purchased from Betsy Walker, and a 28-foot wooden octagonal lighthouse was built under the direction of Judson Curtis.
-Only the third light station erected on Long Island Sound, it was established in 1822 and consisted of the light tower and a 1 ½ story keeper's quarters.
+Tradition holds that in colonial times a bonfire was lit at the point when a boat was expected on a foggy night, and later, wood was kept burning in an iron basket attached to a pole.
+After congress allocated $4,000 on March 3, 1821, four acres of land were purchased on Stratford Point from Betsy Walker, and a twenty-eight-foot wooden octagonal lighthouse was built under the direction of Judson Curtis.
+Just the third light station erected on Long Island Sound, Stratford Point Lighthouse was established in 1822 and consisted of the octagonal tower, with its sides painted alternately black and white, attached to a one-and-a-half-story keeper’s quarters.

-In 1881, the tower and dwelling were razed and replaced with a 35-foot-tall, brick-lined, cast-iron tower, a new fog bell, and a two-story, eight-room dwelling.
-The all-white tower was later given the distinctive marking of a red band around its middle.
+After more than a decade of annual requests for funds to improve Stratford Point Lighthouse, Congress finally appropriated the necessary money in 1880, and work soon began on a new dwelling and tower.
+A forty-foot-tall, brick-lined, cast-iron tower was erected on the point, along with a new fog bell tower and a two-story, eight-room dwelling.
+The all-white tower, which housed a revolving third-order Fresnel lens in its decagonal lantern room, was given the distinctive marking of a reddish-brown band around its middle on May 15, 1899.
 A fourth-order Fresnel lens revolving in a bed of mercury replaced the third-order lens in 1906.
-The tower over the years has been a magnet for lightning, taking several strikes and grounding them in the concrete foundation.
+Over the years, the tower has been a magnet for lightning, taking several strikes and grounding them in its concrete foundation.

-Another improvement came in 1911, with the installation of a siren fog horn.
-The bell tower was removed and replaced with a building used to house the two engines needed to operate the small air compressor.
+Another improvement to the station came in 1911, with the installation of a compresed-air fog siren.
+The bell tower was removed during the work and replaced with a brick building used to house the two engines needed to operate the siren’s air compressor.

 Located on Stratford Point at the western side